 REFUND POLICY: If Menlo does not cancel the trip but a participant chooses to withdraw, the participant must inform the Global Programs Director (pbrown@menloschool.org) and Global Works Director (polly@globalworkstravel.com) in an email communication.
-Menlo will refund recoupable fees according to the following schedule: By 3/25, 75% refund; by 4/24, 50% refund; by 5/24, 25% refund.
+Menlo will refund recoupable fees according to the following schedule: 60-89 days or more prior to departure: 75% refund; 30-59 days prior to departure: 50% refund; 15-29 days prior to departure: 25%; 1-14 days prior to departure: 5% refund.
+No refunds will be given for participants departing the trip early.

 No refunds will be given for participants departing the day of the trip or departing early from the trip.

-MEDICAL AND EVACUATION EXPENSES: It is the responsibility of the student and the student's family to understand the limits of any medical and evacuation policy, and to provide up-front payment of emergency services when required.
+MEDICAL AND EVACUATION EXPENSES: It is the responsibility of the student and the student's family to understand the limits of any medical and evacuation policy, and to provide up-front payment for emergency services when required.